With temperatures continuing to rise around the world, it’s clear we’ll need to rely on something other than rain dances to fend off droughts.

 In June, the UAE recorded temperatures as high as 51.8°C. Combined with the paltry 4-inches of average annual rainfall in Dubai, it’s clear to see why something needs to be done.
 But cloud seeding is not without its challenges…

-An eye-opening article by Ariel Cohen for Forbes addresses some of these challenges:
+An eye-opening article by Ariel Cohen for Forbes addresses some of these issues:

 The article continues, outlining the concerns of some experts that the process could trigger flooding.
 And what of private weather drone ownership?
 Could inclement weather be the result of an attempt to force a snow day?
 Most troubling, however, is the potential for weaponisation: